 You can read a Windows-formatted drive with a Mac, but not normally write files to it.
 If you don't have both systems, though, you might as well reformat the Seagate Backup Hub Pro using OS X's Disk Utility app.
 It only takes a minute.

-(The is formatted for Mac by default but you can download a Windows driver.)
+(The Mac version of the hard drive is formatted for Mac by default but you can download a Windows driver.)

 This is a relatively long-standing model in the Seagate line-up, so it doesn't have a connection designed for Thunderbolt or USB-C 3.1 ports.
 A microUSB 3.0 socket sits on the back, which looks like a normal microUSB with a little sibling attached.
 The 1.2m cable ends in a normal USB port, perfect for older Macs.